mastercodeon314/KsDumper-11/README.md

 For now, the client wont open until the driver has been loaded, if it fails, it exits.
 I tried to build a logger to output kdu's console output to a file, however it writes black always.
 Known issue

-**Note**: The driver stays loaded until you reboot, so if you close KsDumperClient.exe, you can just reopen it !
+**Note**: The driver stays loaded until you reboot, so if you close KsDumper11.exe, you can just reopen it !
 **Note2**: Even though it can dump both x86 & x64 processes, this has to run on x64 Windows.

 ## Disclaimer